dgasmith/opt_einsum/docs/source/index.rst

 opt_einsum
 ==========

-:func:`~numpy.einsum` is a very powerful function for contracting tensors of arbitrary dimension and index.
+:func:`~numpy.einsum` is a powerful function for contracting tensors of arbitrary dimension and index.
 However, it is only optimized to contract two terms at a time resulting in non-optimal scaling.